diegocaro/temporalgraphs/docs/index.md

-# Compact Data Structures for Temporal Graphs
+# Compact Data Structures and Query Processing for Temporal Graphs
 PhD Thesis
 by Diego Caro A. \<diegocaro at udec cl\>